-Additionally, Coconut also supports an implicit usage of the -> operator of the form (-> expression), which is equivalent to ((\=None) -> expression), which allows an implicit lambda to be used both when no arguments are required, and when one argument (assigned to \) is required.
+Additionally, Coconut also supports an implicit usage of the -> operator of the form (-> expression), which is equivalent to ((=None) -> expression), which allows an implicit lambda to be used both when no arguments are required, and when one argument (assigned to ) is required.

 Note: If normal lambda syntax is insufficient, Coconut also supports an extended lambda syntax in the form of statement lambdas.
-Statement lambdas support type annotations for their parameters, while standard lambdas do not.
+Statement lambdas support full statements rather than just expressions and allow type annotations for their parameters.